zmeskal/markdown-cv/index.md

 ## About

-I'm working in software industry since 2011 and I'm still rookie.
+In software industry since 2011.
+Worked on projects from different domains of market, including DMS for aviation industry, customized media intelligence product for b2b portal from domain of PR, marketing and journalism.
-I've been working on various projects from different domains (aviation, media intelligence) on various tasks
+Besides usual work for clients focuses on seeking new technologies together with deepening knowledge of used ones.
-(bugfixes, design and implementation of new features, writing tests, data migrations, ..)
+Contributor of company blog (https://blog.cngroup.dk/author/JZM/).

-I'm used to work in team of professionals (both distributed and co-located teams), I'm able to work in agile development.
+Used to work in team, distributed and co-located.
+Able to work in agile companies.

 ### Specialized in

-Apps on Java platform(backends), currently more involved in web development.
+Java platform - both JSE, JEE with overlap to FE frameworks like angular, Spring framework, ORM

 ## Tech Skills